Süleyman Hilmi Tunahan: Biography

-Süleymanlı schools
+Süleymanite schools

 In 1949, the government reopened religious schools due to pressure from Muslims.
-Suleiman Hilmi's dream came true, and official education resumed in these schools.
-The first Quran memorization school affiliated with Imam Suleiman opened in 1951 unofficially, with the official opening in 1952.
-Imam Suleiman was eager to open schools in Anatolia and would prostrate in thanks to God upon learning of new school openings.
-During this time, the Presidency of Religious Affairs held preaching and fatwa competitions, where Suleiman's students consistently excelled, prompting the President of Religious Affairs and senior officials to visit him.
-Suleiman's students attained prominent religious positions in the country, including Hosni Yilmaz, who became the Mufti of Balikesir at eighteen.
-The teaching method in Suleiman Hilmi's schools was notably effective, allowing students to master Quranic sciences in a short time.
-Suleiman's approach involved active student participation, where students read the lesson themselves, and the teacher completed the missing parts, fostering confidence and reinforcing the subject.
+Süleyman Hilmi's dream came true, and official education resumed in these schools.
+The first Quran memorization school affiliated with Süleyman Hilmi opened in 1951 unofficially, with the official opening in 1952.
+Süleyman Hilmi was eager to open schools in Anatolia and would prostrate in thanks to God upon learning of new school openings.
+During this time, the Presidency of Religious Affairs held preaching and fatwa competitions, where Süleyman's students consistently excelled, prompting the President of Religious Affairs and senior officials to visit him.
+Süleyman's students attained prominent religious positions in the country, including Hosni Yilmaz, who became the Mufti of Balikesir at eighteen.
+The teaching method in Süleyman Hilmi's schools was notably effective, allowing students to master Quranic sciences in a short time.
+Süleyman's approach involved active student participation, where students read the lesson themselves, and the teacher completed the missing parts, fostering confidence and reinforcing the subject.
 His teaching was so consuming that he wrote only one book titled "A New Arrangement and Modern Method for Teaching Reading the Letters and Vowels of the Holy Quran."

 Later life and death

-Despite suffering from diabetes, Sheikh Suleiman continued to serve his students, traveling daily using four different means of transportation to teach them while constantly evading the police.
+Despite suffering from diabetes, Süleyman Hilmi Tunahan continued to serve his students, traveling daily using four different means of transportation to teach them while constantly evading the police.
 His life was marked by a relentless commitment to preserving the Islamic identity in Turkey, and he continued his work until he died on September 16, 1959, during the sunset prayer.

-At that time, the Speaker of the National Assembly, Ibrahim Kiraz Oglu, requested that he be buried near the tomb of Sultan Mehmed the Conqueror, his blood relative.
-The Prime Minister agreed, and the following day, crowds gathered from all over for the funeral.
-However, when thousands of his supporters carried his coffin, the police prevented his burial there, and he was interred in a grave dug by the police in Karaca Ahmed.
-This decision was made by Namık Kedik, the Minister of the Interior.
-Suleyman Hilmi's words, "They will fear our death as they fear our life," proved true.
-Even today, thousands visit his grave in Karaca Ahmed, and Muslims in Turkey benefit from his efforts to revive Islam and its sciences in a country that, by human will, was destined to eliminate the Book of Allah, the Arabic language, and Islamic sciences.
-Suleyman Hilmi's teaching methods continue through his students, who loved him and followed his approach.